You don’t park your car in front of your house anymore.

 Look at your loan agreement

-Your signed loan agreement states terms if your vehicle is repossessed.
+Your signed loan agreement, or Retail Installment Sales Contract, states terms if your vehicle is repossessed.
 Some loan agreements allow the borrower to reinstate the loan by paying past due payments, while others demand a full payoff of the loan.
 Check your agreement to see the terms that were agreed upon for your loan.

 Review documents sent by the lender